Apple Store

 APPLE SHOULD THINK SMALL AND FAST

-I think Apple is missing a potential market.
 I believe there exists consumers, like myself, who like small things that go fast.
 And I know how to reach that market.
 Offer "S" versions or "supercharged" versions of the "smallest Macs":

 Mac mini and MacBook.